zhengcan/apisdk-rs/README.md

 - `with_client`
     - set `reqwest::ClientBuilder` to customize Client
 - `with_router`
-    - rewrite host and port
+    - rewrite HTTP Host and port
 - `with_signature`
     - set credentials for each request
 - `with_initialiser` & `with_middleware`